navigation

 Fir trees cultivated in domestic forests, imported Christmas trees, artificial trees, and potted trees are all green.
 Because the whole point of a Christmas tree is that it is green.
 Greenery represented vitality and vigour for the Romans, since coniferous trees keep their leaves even during the winter.
 However, firs only began appearing in lounges as Christmas trees in the Middle Ages.

 It is almost that time of the year again to go in search of the perfect tree.
 Nordmann firs are often a popular choice.
-They are increasingly being kept in pots and returned to the nursery once the festive season is over.
+They are also available in pots and are returned to the nursery once the festive season is over.
 Alternatively, people are now putting up plastic trees.
 In fact, in French and Italian-speaking Switzerland, they are more popular than cut trees.
-Your local Do it + Garden branch will also have a wide range available.
+A wide range of artificial trees is available at Migros.

 Greener than you might think